Rohit1mag/ghosthire/README.md

 ## Filtering Criteria

-The scraper only includes jobs from companies that meet ALL of the following:
+The scraper only includes jobs from companies in the following batches:
 - **Batch**: W24, S24, or W25
-- **Company size**: 11-50 employees

-This ensures we focus on actual job opportunities at growing startups.
+This ensures we focus on recent Y Combinator companies with active job postings.

 ## License